akolinski/docs/_posts/2017-09-08-ee2-to-ee3-upgrade.markdown

 - NSM Live Look
 - Sitemap

+* Make sure that any other modules, plugins, accessories, extensions and fieldtypes aren't included in accordance to this spreadsheet: https://docs.google.com/spreadsheets/d/129oMPR6J1OaKV2dFs-1Wij20ZaUIWy1JHSyv0bRtYDI/edit?usp=sharing

 ### 2. Follow steps from EE docs

 [Follow the steps from 1 to point 6][ee2-upgrade]